Half of Florida at ‘high’ risk of COVID; infections keep climbing

 • • •

-Tampa Bay: The Occasions might help you discover the free, public COVID-19 testing websites within the bay space.
+Tampa Bay: The Occasions may make it easier to uncover the free, public COVID-19 testing web sites throughout the bay area.

-Florida: The Division of Well being has a website that lists testing websites within the state.
-Some data could also be outdated.
+Florida: The Division of Well being has a web site that lists testing web sites throughout the state.
+Some info is also outdated.

-The U.S.: The Division of Well being and Human Companies has a website that may assist you discover a testing web site.
+The U.S.: The Division of Well being and Human Companies has a web site which will allow you uncover a testing web site.

 • • •

-The COVID-19 vaccine for ages 5 and up and booster pictures for eligible recipients are being administered at docs’ workplaces, clinics, pharmacies, grocery shops and public vaccination websites.
-Many permit appointments to be booked on-line.
-Right here’s how one can discover a web site close to you:
+The COVID-19 vaccine for ages 5 and up and booster images for eligible recipients are being administered at medical medical doctors’ workplaces, clinics, pharmacies, grocery outlets and public vaccination web sites.
+Many allow appointments to be booked on-line.
+Right here’s the proper strategy to uncover a web site near you:

-Discover a web site: Go to vaccines.gov to search out vaccination websites in your ZIP code.
+Discover a web site: Go to vaccines.gov to look out vaccination web sites in your ZIP code.

 TTY: 888-720-7489